compound-finance/comet/certora/README.md

 - We unroll loops.
 Violations that require a loop to execute more than twice will not be detected.

-Some rules are proven over a the following set of simplified assumptions:
+Some rules are proven over the following set of simplified assumptions:

-- Method `accrue` does not change any value - specifically the supply and borrow rate
+- The `accrue` method does not change any value - specifically the supply and borrow rate

-- The supply and borrow rate kept constant at the initial value
+- The supply and borrow rate are kept constant at the initial value

 - Base scale set to Factor scale

-- AccrualDescaleFactor and trackingIndexScale are both 1
+- `AccrualDescaleFactor` and `trackingIndexScale` are both 1

 ## Notations

 ✔️ indicates the rule is formally verified on the latest reviewed commit.
 We write ✔️* when the rule was verified on the simplified assumptions described above.

-¬[](https://i.imgur.com/rDhiM7e.png =20x20) indicates the rule was violated under one of the tested versions of the code.
+❌ indicates the rule was violated under one of the tested versions of the code.

 🔁 indicates the rule is timing out.

-We use Hoare triples of the form {p} C {q}, which means that if the execution of program C starts in any state satisfying p, it will end in a state satisfying q.
-In Solidity, p is similar to require, and q is similar to assert.
+We use Hoare triples of the form {p} C {q}, which means that if the execution of program C starts in any state satisfying p, it will end in a state satisfying q. p and q are analogous to require and assert in Solidity.

 The syntax {p} (C1 ～ C2) {q} is a generalization of Hoare rules, called relational properties. {p} is a requirement on the states before C1 and C2, and {q} describes the states after their executions.
 Notice that C1 and C2 result in different states.
 As a special case, C1～op C2, where op is a getter, indicating that C1 and C2  result in states with the same value for op.